View Categories

 2. Navigate to the System preferences tab.

-3. Click on the Additional modules setup.
+3. Click on the User account settings.

-4. Scroll down and enable Username case-sensitive option.
+4. Enable Username case-sensitive option.

-Example scenario #
+Example scenario

-However, with case-sensitivity enabled, the system takes a different approach:
+However, with case sensitivity enabled, the system takes a different approach:

 2. Preservation of Existing Accounts: Even if you decide to change the case-sensitivity setting after the fact, existing accounts remain unaffected.
 Accounts with identical lowercase usernames, such as Andy.Connor123 and andy.connor123 will still coexist, and the setting change won’t disrupt their existence.